Landviser-LLC/eo-data/README.md

-# Earth Observations for Crop Perfomance (Phenotype) Prediction
+# Earth Observations for Crop Performance (Phenotype) Prediction
-private repo to work on parsec grant together.
-This is Python-based project dealing with spatial-temporal geographical datasets.
-Scientific concept of GxE (Genotype x Environment interaction) some initial work was done in 2007 by Larisa Golovko, then at RiceTec Inc see
+private repo made public after the work on the EU HORIZON20 PARSEC grant was completed (2020-2021).
+Sensitive trial information and stale branches were removed.
+This is a Python-based project dealing with spatial-temporal geographical datasets.
+Exploring the scientific concept of GxE (Genotype x Environment interaction).
+Some initial work was done in 2007 by Larisa Golovko, then at RiceTec Inc see

-## Git collab
+## Git collab ground rules

-If you just starting using GitHub, some ground rules.
+If you just started using GitHub, some ground rules.
 Assuming Win OS, for Mac - adjust accordingly.
 Install VS Code (recommended, can use other code editors but stay away from Anaconda, we would use **pip install** in our project).
 Install Git (Mac has it) from https://git-scm.com/book/en/v2/Getting-Started-Installing-Git.
-Install Python 3 (this repo would not work for Python 2) - Mac has Python 2 by default installed, make sure you switch to Python 3 if on Mac (and ALWAYS use separate Virtual Environment for each project, that will save you some headaches later on;).
+Install Python 3 (this repo would not work for Python 2) - Mac has Python 2 by default installed, make sure you switch to Python 3 if on Mac (and ALWAYS use a separate Virtual Environment for each project, that will save you some headaches later on;).
 - Clone the repo to your machine:
 ~~~
 git clone https://github.com/Landviser-LLC/eo-data.git. #[url of this repo]